TheoImadLadal/parcelfy/README.md

 ### Tasks to come v1:

-~~1.
-Install the .NET Core SDK and create a new .NET Core project in Visual Studio or using the dotnet command-line interface.~~
+1. ~~Install the .NET Core SDK and create a new .NET Core project in Visual Studio or using the dotnet command-line interface.~~

 2. In your project, create a new class called ParcelTracker and add a method called TrackParcel that takes a tracking number as a parameter and returns a Parcel object.